mlp6/mlp6.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to Mark's website!
-This website serves syllabi and content for the courses that I teach, highlights recent research in acoustic radiation force imaging, tissue characterization with shear waves, and deep learning in medical imaging, my latest CV and occasionally some blog posts.
+This website contains syllabi and content for the courses that I teach in medical device design, including summaries of past and current student projects.
+I will also highlight recent research in acoustic radiation force imaging, tissue characterization with shear waves, and deep learning in medical imaging, and occasionally I'll upload some blog posts.

 # Teaching
-An overview of courses that I am actively teaching will go here.

-* Medical Device Design I & II (BME473L & BME474L)
-* Medical Software Design (BME547)
-* Introduction to Medical Instrumentation (BME354L)
+I actively teach [Medical Device Design I & II (BME473L & BME474L)](https://github.com/mlp6/Medical-Device-Design) as part of the BME Design Fellows program and senior capstone design.
+You can find a summary of some student design projects here: TODO: INSERT LINK TO DESIGN PROJECTS PAGE.

+I have also taught several other courses in the department, including Introduction to Medical Instrumentation (BME354L), and I have developed courses, including [Medical Software Design (BME547L)](https://github.com/mlp6/Medical-Software-Design/) and Biomedical Circuit Analysis (BME790L).

 # Research
 Active research topics will go here.